 Mr. Boon responded on the same day that HBEU would soon be complying with the Financial Action Task Force (FATF) regulations requiring full disclosure of payment details on MT100/MT103 message formats, which was already part of the HBEU proposal since HBEU sent those messages to the bank receiving a U-turn payment in addition to sending a cover payment on a MT202 form.
 He indicated that the payments sent to HBUS fall into the category of permissible U-turn transactions, and noted that HBUS was already processing U.S. dollar transactions through two existing accounts in London.
-Mr. Boon wrote: "The majority of
+The majority of

-712 See 9/8/2003 email from HBEU Julie Clarke to HBEU Paul Proctor and others, "OFAC sanctions evasion - Iranian payments," HSBC OCC 8876819-820.
+&lt;sup>713 See 9/8/2003 email from HBEU Julie Clarke to HBEU Paul Proctor and others, "OFAC sanctions evasion - Iranian payments," HSBC OCC 8876819-820.

-713 8/29/2002 email from HBME Gary Boon to HBUS Nancy Hedges, HBUS Denise Reilly, and others, "IRAN-USD PAYMENTS," HSBC OCC 0948193-195.
+&lt;sup>714 8/29/2002 email from HBME Gary Boon to HBUS Nancy Hedges, HBUS Denise Reilly, and others, "IRAN-USD PAYMENTS," HSBC OCC 0948193-195.

-716 See 10/08/2002 email exchanges among HBUS Anne Liddy, HBME Gary Boon, and others, "Bank Melli," HSBC OCC 7687374-375.
+&lt;sup>717 See 10/08/2002 email exchanges among HBUS Anne Liddy, HBME Gary Boon, and others, "Bank Melli," HSBC OCC 7687374-375.

-payments will be processed with HBEU sending a MT100/MT103 to the beneficiary bank and HBUS will receive the MT202 cover payment (again your already doing this)."720 He indicated that, due to "massive opportunities," he would like to resolve the procedural issues prior to a scheduled visit to Iran in November 2002.
+payments will be processed with HBEU sending a MT100/MT103 to the beneficiary bank and HBUS will receive the MT202 cover payment (again your already doing this)."
+He indicated that, due to "massive opportunities," he would like to resolve the procedural issues prior to a scheduled visit to Iran in November 2002.
 In response, Ms. Liddy reluctantly set up a conference call with Mr. Boon and included Carolyn Wind and Denise Reilly.
-Denise Reilly.
-The service of the process of the procedural issues prior to a scheduled visit to Iran in November 2002.
-The procedural issues prior to a scheduled visit to Iran in November 2002.
-The procedural issues prior to a scheduled visit to Iran in November 2002.

-When asked about this email, Ms. Liddy told the Subcommittee that she misinterpreted Mr. Boon's assertion that HBUS was already processing Iranian payments through existing accounts in London to mean that the issue affected London accounts, but not accounts in the United States.
+When asked about this email, Ms. Liddy told the Subcommittee that she did not understand his email and may have misinterpreted Mr. Boon's assertion that HBUS was already processing Iranian payments through existing accounts in London to mean that the issue affected London accounts, but not accounts in the United States.
 She said that she became more concerned two months later, in December 2002, when a Bank Melli payment was caught in HBUS' OFAC filter.
 Carolyn Wind told the Subcommittee that she was surprised by Mr. Boon's email and didn't know what his comments meant.
 Ms. Wind said that she contacted HSBC Group Compliance head Matthew King to follow-up, but didn't know what action he took, if any.